Sengolda/dotfiles/README.md

 git config --global user.email [your email]
 ```

+Then just set your wallpaper to the one in [wallpapers](wallpapers/vibrant-05.jpg)

 To use git and github you need to setup ssh keys read how to do that [here](https://www.freecodecamp.org/news/git-ssh-how-to/)